-“A poet came to visit our school when I was a young one of about twelve.
-A Cavan poet, called Tom McIntyre.
+“A poet came to visit our school when I was a girl of about twelve.
+He was doing a reading in the school that day, for the senior students.
+His name was Tom McIntyre, and he was a Cavan poet.
 He spoke.
 I was enthralled.
-He was doing a reading in the school that day, probably for the leaving cert students.
-I drank in his presence…a real living poet….
-And then….I was aware that he was speaking to me.
+I drank in his presence, a real living poet.
+And then, I was aware that he was speaking to me.
 I quickly focused my eyes and he was telling me that I had “a typical Monaghan face, with a ‘far away from home’ look in my eyes”.
-I think that the poet saw something in me….maybe a bit of that Monaghan ‘quareness’.
+I think that the poet saw something in me, maybe a wee bit of that Monaghan ‘quareness’.

-Well this came back to me recently as I thought about Patrick Kavanagh, his poetry and his ‘place’ in Monaghan.
+This memory came back to me recently as I thought about Patrick Kavanagh, his poetry and his ‘place’ in Monaghan.
 I grasp his emotions about Monaghan.
-And then my thoughts drift to a wonderful evening spent at Annamakerrig….and a performance by the Abbey players of ‘The Great Hunger’, a very special adaptation of Patrick Kavanagh’s poem by none other than Tom McIntyre.
-We travelled there that evening with Tommy McArdle, one of ‘The Twins’ and another great man of words from Monaghan.
-A ‘dance’ followed, with music provided by The Glen Miller Legacy.
-What a night of swing among the spuds!”
+And then my thoughts drifted to a wonderful evening spent in Annamakerrig at the Tyrone Guthrie Artists Retreat.
+The performance by the Abbey Players, was of ‘The Great Hunger’.
+This was a very special adaptation of Patrick Kavanagh’s poem by none other than Tom McIntyre.

 Showing all 11 results